Keshav Srushti: Motivational initiatives

 Awards are given by Keshav Srushti to deserving social workers, to appreciate and promote their efforts.
 In 2019, this award was given to Sagar Reddy of Ekta Niradhar Sangh for his outstanding contribution to the cause of orphaned children.

 Environmental initiatives

 In 2017, Keshav Srushti organised the waste management exhibition, which was attended by over 5,000 people, and around 50 expressed their interest in making their society waste-free.
 In June 2018 the organization led by Ms Savitha Rao planted the first mini forest in Mumbai at Goregaon.
-In March 2022, Keshav Srushti in collaboration with BrihanMumbai Municipal Corporation planted 7000 saplings in the suburb of Versova that included native saplings, medicinal herbs and butterfuly shrubs.
+In March 2022, Keshav Srushti in collaboration with BrihanMumbai Municipal Corporation planted 7000 saplings in the suburb of Versova that included native saplings, medicinal herbs and butterfly shrubs.
 The plantation was done over an area of 1800 square metres at the Bala Guste garden Versova using the Akira Miyawaki technique of planting dense forests.
 In June 2022, the environmental initiative of Keshav Srushti called City forests started the work of planting urban forest in the garbage dumpyard area of the Dhaavgi village in Uttan.